 The starter dam for the TSF embankment was constructed in 1996 to a crest elevation of 927.0m.
-AMEC understands that the starter dam was constructed out of a homogeneous compacted till fill.
+The starter dam was constructed out of a homogeneous compacted till fill.
 Discharge of the tailings into the impoundment commenced in the summer of 1997.
 The TSF embankment was raised in subsequent years as follows: